C&C Group Plc Advances Share Buyback Programme - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-C&C Group Plc announced the repurchase of 84,114 of its ordinary shares on the London Stock Exchange as part of its ongoing Buyback Programme, which aims to buy back shares worth up to €15 million by September 2025.
-This move is part of the company’s strategy to enhance shareholder value and optimize its capital structure, reflecting positively on its market positioning and financial health.
+C&C Group Plc has announced a transaction involving the repurchase of 95,124 of its ordinary shares on the London Stock Exchange as part of its ongoing Buyback Programme, which aims to repurchase shares worth up to €15 million by September 2025.
+This move is part of the company’s strategy to enhance shareholder value and optimize its capital structure, potentially impacting its market positioning and stakeholder interests.

 The most recent analyst rating on (GB:CCR) stock is a Buy with a £1.80 price target.
 To see the full list of analyst forecasts on C&C Group Plc stock, see the GB:CCR Stock Forecast page.